MicrosoftDocs/office-docs-powershell/tools/office-cmdlet-updater/README.md

     If you would rather not install modules from the PSGallery then you can install the modules manually prior to running the tool.
     If you need to add PSGallery as a trusted source, you can do so with the following command:
     `Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted`
+2. Run the tool from PowerShell x64 as an Administrator user

 ## Sample Run